trtd56/BirdCLEF/docs/our_team_solution.md

 I extracted audio that is more than 1000km away from each site and is not in the target period.

 nocall data is here: https://www.kaggle.com/takamichitoda/birdclef-nocall-each-site

-## shinmura part
-I mainly developed post-processing (And [hand labeing](https://www.kaggle.com/c/birdclef-2021/discussion/239911)).

-Our post-processing improved LB very well (**LB 0.65 -> 0.70** jump up).
-Our post-processing is 7 ideas.
-But it's too long to write here.

-If you want to know our post-processing, please comment me.
-Then I will build another thread.